Florida's Focus Completely on ETSU in Win or Go Home Scenario - ESPN 98.1 FM - 850 AM WRUF

 Mike White’s Comments

-- White talked about Steve Forbes’ staff and roster and Thursday’s contest will be like an SEC game.
+- Talks about Steve Forbes’ staff and roster and Thursday’s contest will be like an SEC game.

-- White talked about his first time back at the NCAA Tournament in a long time.
+- Talks about his first time back at the NCAA Tournament in a long time.

-- White discussed the team’s home-team advantage, but how they must not let it get to their heads.
+- White discusses the team’s home-team advantage, but how they must not let it get to their heads.

-- White summarized his experience in the NCAA Tournament as a player and the famous loss to Valpo.
+- White summarizes his experience in the NCAA Tournament as a player and the famous loss to Valpo.

 Canyon Barry’s Comments

-- Barry summarized what went wrong against Vanderbilt, and how they can’t discount the scouting report again in their next game vs. ETSU.
+- Summarizes what went wrong against Vanderbilt, and how they can’t discount the scouting report again in their next game vs. ETSU.

-- Barry talked about how he needs to be more aggressive offensively in the team’s upcoming game.
+- Barry talks about how he needs to be more aggressive offensively in the team’s upcoming game.

-- Barry discussed how happy he is to be in the NCAA Tournament and what it means to Florida.
+- Discusses how happy he is to be in the NCAA Tournament and what it means to UF.

 Devin Robinson’s Comments

-- Robinson talked about the team’s meeting after the Vanderbilt loss to try and regroup as a unit.
+- Talked about the team’s meeting after the Vanderbilt loss to try and regroup as a unit.

-- Robinson explained why the team needs to come out aggressively on defense against the Bucs.
+- Explained why the team needs to come out aggressively on defense against the Bucs.

 Kasey Hill’s Comments